 -Neutral tones – the overall design was not overwhelming/ too stimulating for a baby.

--Charge Kit for Gadgets – it’s a small kit with different cables for gadgets in case you forget your charger, or in our case, we just really preferred using it because of the concealed wires, and since Pablo’s into holding any kind of wire these days, it was just really perfect.
+-Charge Kit for Gadgets – it’s a small kit with different cables for gadgets in case you forget your charger, or in our case, we just really preferred using it because of the concealed wires, and since P’s into holding any kind of wire these days, it was just really perfect.

 -The floor only had a small carpet!
 This, for me, is a SUUUUUPER win.
 If you’ve seen some of my posts on Instagram, you’ve probably read me mention once or twice how I’ve started opting for wooden floors in the rooms when searching for a hotel.
 Why?
 Because a wooden floor is much easier to clean, and you know how messy it can be with children around.
-My mom came to visit us in the room and gave Pablo a snack with lots of sesame seeds.
+My mom came to visit us in the room and gave P a snack with lots of sesame seeds.
 There were sesame seeds all over the floor after he ate, but with most of them on the wooden floor, it was such a breeze to clean up.
 Also, I know children need germs to up their immune system, but hotel room carpets is a different story – strangers come and go everyday, and a vacuum can’t protect you from that many germs – which, although generally good, can also be harmful to a child whose immune system has not yet fully developed.
 (On a side note, we did bring our UV germ zapper from UV Care Philippines, so I’m less paranoid about hotel carpets nowadays, haha.)

 -This low-table is my favorite hotel room feature!!!
-As you can see, it’s just the perfect size for Pablo (and even a toddler).
-There was nothing in it except for a lamp, which was perfect, because that’s where I placed Pablo’s materials for exploration.
+As you can see, it’s just the perfect size for P (and even a toddler).
+There was nothing in it except for a lamp, which was perfect, because that’s where I placed P’s materials for exploration.
 I just brought a few things in case he wanted to explore them – a ball, some music-related materials (egg shaker and bells in a water bottle), an empty make-up case for opening and closing, his favorite DIY coin can (picnic can and poker chips), plus a few books.
 This table was a WINNER!

 2. CLUB LOUNGE ACCESS